 If the CurrentWare Client service is not started, it will not connect to the CurrentWare Server.
 Go to start menu > run > type in services.msc > In the service manager, look for the CurrentWare Client Service and start it.

-To fix this issue, you have to go to the client workstation and reconfigure the Server’s computer name or IP address.
+To fix this issue, you have to go to the client’s workstation and reconfigure the Server’s computer name or IP address.

-- Double click on cwagent.exe > put in the client password (default password is Admin)
+- Double click on cwagent.exe and put in the client password (default password is Admin)

 - Click on Server Settings

-On your CurrentWare Console, go to Help > Registration > click on the Next button > Check the computers you want to apply your licenses to.
+On your CurrentWare Console, go to Help > Licensing > click on the Next button.
+Check the computers you want to apply your licenses to.

 If a lot of client computers that disconnected from your CurrentWare Server, you may want to reestablish the client connections.
 On your CurrentWare Server computer, go to start menu > run > type in services.msc to get into the Service Manager.